Sustainability metrics and indices: Metrics and indices

 Various ways of operationalizing or measuring sustainability have been developed.
-During the last 10 years there has been an expansion of interest in SDI systems, both in industrialized and, albeit to a lesser extent, in developing countries.
+Since the 2010s, there has been an expansion of interest in Sustainable Development Index (SDI) systems, both in industrialized and, albeit to a lesser extent, in developing countries.
 SDIs are seen as useful in a wide range of settings, by a wide range of actors: international and intergovernmental bodies; national governments and government departments; economic sectors; administrators of geographic or ecological regions; communities; nongovernmental organizations; and the private sector.

-SDI processes are underpinned and driven by the increasing need for improved quality and regularly produced information with better spatial and temporal resolution.
-Accompanying this need is the requirement, brought in part by the information revolution, to better differentiate between information that matters in any given policy context versus information that is of secondary importance or irrelevant.
+The driving force behind SDI processes is the demand for better, more frequent information with higher temporal and spatial resolution.
+It is also important to distinguish between relevant and irrelevant data within the context of different policy making decisions.

-A large and still growing number of attempts to create aggregate measures of various aspects of sustainability created a stable of indices that provide a more nuanced perspective on development than economic aggregates such as GDP.
-Some of the most prominent of these include the Human Development Index (HDI) of the United Nations Development Programme (UNDP); the Ecological footprint of Global Footprint Network and its partner organizations; the Environmental Sustainability Index (ESI) and the pilot Environmental Performance Index (EPI) reported under the World Economic Forum (WEF); or the Genuine Progress Index (GPI) calculated at the national or sub-national level.
-Parallel to these initiatives, political interest in producing a green GDP that would take at least the cost of pollution and natural capital depletion into account has grown, even if implementation is held back by the reluctance of policymakers and statistical services arising mostly from a concern about conceptual and technical challenges.
+Alternative aggregate measures for sustainability offer a more detailed view of development than traditional indicators like Gross Domestic Product (GDP).
+Some examples include: the Ecological Footprint, the UN's Human Development Index (HDI), the Genuine Progress Index (GPI), and the Environmental Sustainability Index (ESI).
+Alongside these initiatives, there is political interest in producing a green GDP that accounts for resource depletion and pollution.
+However, due to technical and conceptual difficulties, adoption of a green GDP has been slow.

 At the heart of the debate over different indicators are not only different disciplinary approaches but also different views of development.
 Some indicators reflect the ideology of globalization and urbanization that seek to define and measure progress on whether different countries or cultures agree to accept industrial technologies in their eco-systems.
 Other approaches, like those that start from international treaties on cultural rights of indigenous peoples to maintain traditional cultures, measure the ability of those cultures to maintain their traditions within their eco-systems at whatever level of productivity they choose.

 The Lempert-Nguyen indicator, devised in 2008 for practitioners, starts with the standards for sustainable development that have been agreed upon by the international community and then looks at whether intergovernmental organizations such as the UNDP and other development actors are applying these principles in their projects and work as a whole.

 In using sustainability indicators, it is important to distinguish between three types of sustainability that are often mentioned in international development: